 The xy scanner platform covers an 8-foot by 8-foot scanning area.
 The scanning head is fitted with a manipulator attachment designed to hold various NDE probes.
 The scanning head manipulator also provides means for probe orientation, including probe downward/upward positioning, surface contact, predetermined contact pressure, and duration.
 A scan, using various NDE sensor technologies, can be conducted at the nodal points of a virtual grid with as small as elements as desired.
 Computer control and data acquisition are available to integrate and automate new sensor technologies into the scanning system.
 The system is designed to be adaptable to vertical surfaces, such as tunnel walls, as well as horizontal slabs.

 Figure 18.
 Photograph.
 XY scanner in foreground and robot

 scanner in background for high volume lab specimen testing.

-The robot scanner includes a KUKA KR R1100 sixx robot mounted on an external stepper motor controlled x-axis to extend the range of the robot.
+The robot scanner includes a KUKA KR R1100 six robot mounted on an external stepper motor controlled x-axis to extend the range of the robot.
 The robot system includes the KRC4 compact controller with EtherCAT communication implemented to control the external axis.
 The robot enables high precision, high volume measurement scans across complex surfaces.
-The robot scanner system is able to automate measurements with legacy via pneumatic actuation.

 A portable acoustic array for multiple simultaneous impact echo (IE) and ultrasonic surface wave testing (USW) was developed.
 The system covers a 4-feet-wide testing strip.
 The array has five sources and eight receivers.
 The spacing between the impact sources is 12 inches.
 The sensors and sources are coupled to the surface pneumatically, which enables the array to compensate for uneven surfaces and ensure that all the sources and sensors are coupled to the surface with equal force.